Rightwing Film Geek

 LOVER COME BACK (Delbert Mann, USA, 1961, 7)

 But when I was checking my DVD of PILLOW TALK (a regular check to make sure it was successful “burn” off the TCM broadcast), I watched the intro material with host Ben Mankiewicz.
 And he reminds me that there is a couple-of-scenes thread where Hudson pretends to bat from the other side, just to mess with Doris’s head.
 Rock plays two roles in the film.
-In the first of the two scenes cut into this clip here, he’s a greasy, unseen neighbor whom Doris detests; in the second, he’s plays a good country boy who suavely gets Day to fall in love with him.
+In the first of the two scenes cut into this clip here, he’s a greasy, unseen neighbor whom Doris detests but with whom she must share a party line; in the second, he changes his voice and plays a good country boy who suavely gets Doris to fall in love with him.

 As you can see, there’s nothing terribly explicit …. this being a 1959 Doris Day film and all … a couple of double entendres and stereotype-mannerism jokes.
 But still I felt obliged to say “I would not be bothering you with this, Dean, except that I’m loaning you PILLOW TALK on the assumption that you think your girls will like it — which I think they will, but I forgot about this one scene …”

 Then a few days later, I’m watching for the first time LOVER COME BACK, the second of the Day-Hudson films and the last to be seen by me.
 I must honestly say that my reaction was “ick,” though I hasten to add that all three films (SEND ME NO FLOWERS being the third, but it’s not a courtship comedy like the other two) are expertly done entertainments, comparable to all but the very summit of the 30s and 40s screwball comedies.
 But still I couldn’t shake the feeling of being debased by what I was watching.
-Here’s a couple more clips from LOVER COME BACK to illustrate what I’m getting at.
-The first clip is an early scene starting with Day showing up at a CEO’s penthouse for an ad-campaign appointment, only Hudson had gotten to him the previous night, the second is a fake advertising campaign Hudson cooks up to buy a “party girl’s” silence about that night.
+Here’s a couple of clips from LOVER COME BACK to illustrate what I’m getting at.
+The first one is an early scene starting with Day showing up at a CEO’s penthouse for an ad-campaign appointment, only Hudson had gotten to him the previous night, impressed him with a wild party, and nabbed the contract.
+The second is a fake advertising campaign Hudson cooks up to buy a “party girl’s” silence about that night.

-There’s a lot more in this vein throughout LOVER COME BACK (and PILLOW TALK) — a visit to the Playboy Club, concentrating on Doris’s reaction shots; an early editing-cut punch line involving the phrase “the most attractive can” (of wax, or …); and a set of narrative contrivances at the end so absurd they had to be deliberate so that Doris can be married both on the night of conception and the date of birth 9 months later.
+There’s a lot more in this vein throughout LOVER COME BACK (and PILLOW TALK) — a visit to the Playboy Club, concentrating on Doris’s “shocked shocked” reaction shots; an early editing-cut punch line involving the phrase “the most attractive can” (of wax); and a set of so-absurd-they-had-to-be-deliberately-so narrative contrivances at the end that have Doris being both married on the night of conception and the date of birth, but not in between.

 It was as if this 1961 movie was chomping at the bit, waiting for “the 60s” and the end of restraint and morality, in the name of authenticity and “truth.”
-Watching LOVER COME BACK was seeing the result of non-belief in the studio-era content-codes, while (1) being formally still bound by them, and (2) not having the ability to take that lack-of-belief to its logical conclusion.
+Watching LOVER COME BACK was seeing the result of non-belief in the studio-era content-codes, while being formally still bound by them and thus not having the ability to take that lack-of-belief to its logical conclusion.
 Viewed from the vantage point of 2009, the film was like a high-school senior eager to go exactly as far as he can in the time before adulthood officially arrives and the parental authority evaporates.
-Time and again, you see the edges of the envelope being pushed and pushed and pushed and pushed and pushed and pushed and pushed — and while they never exactly break, the became weak enough for the next round of sex comedies to … ahem … go all the way and rip the envelope to shreds.
-When LOVER COME BACK is at a Playboy Club show but concentrates on a woman’s appalled reaction without ever showing what that is, the unconventional cutting (or lack of cutting, mostly) actually makes what it is NOT showing you (let’s just say the word: “boobs”) more present than a less-ostentatious actual showing might have.
+Time and again, you see the edges of the envelope being pushed and pushed and pushed and pushed and pushed and pushed and pushed — and while the edges never exactly break, they became weak enough for the next round of romantic comedies to … ahem … go all the way and rip the envelope to shreds.
+When LOVER COME BACK is at a Playboy Club show but concentrates on a woman’s appalled reaction without ever showing what she is reacting to, the unconventional cutting (or lack of cutting, mostly) actually makes what it is NOT showing you (let’s just say it: “the boobs”) more present than a less-ostentatious actual showing might have.

 No comments yet.